-- are used to repair, maintain or modify exempt PM&E, or to assemble exempt parts or exempt PM&E, and - remain part of, or attached to, the qualifying parts or qualifying PM&E.
+- are used to repair, maintain or modify exempt PM&E, or to assemble exempt parts or exempt PM&E, and - remain part of, or attached to, the exempt parts or exempt PM&E.

-Materials eligible for exemption include sheet metal, bulk wire and bulk conveyor belting material.
+Materials eligible for exemption include sheet metal and bulk wire.